w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 :::info On-Chain Data for Reference

-On Polkadot, the minimum stake backing a validator in the active set is <RPC network="polkadot" path="query.session.validators" defaultValue="18684315524834056" filter="humanReadable" />
-in the era <RPC network="polkadot" path="query.staking.currentEra" defaultValue="799"/>
+On Polkadot, the minimum stake backing a validator in the active set is <MinimumStake network="polkadot" defaultValue="18684315524834056"/> in the era <RPC network="polkadot" path="query.staking.currentEra" defaultValue="799"/>

-On Kusama, the minimum stake backing a validator in the active set is <RPC network="kusama" path="query.session.validators" defaultValue="5367388652143741" filter="humanReadable" />
-in the era <RPC network="kusama" path="query.staking.currentEra" defaultValue="4058"/>
+On Kusama, the minimum stake backing a validator in the active set is <MinimumStake network="kusama" defaultValue="5367388652143741" /> in the era <RPC network="kusama" path="query.staking.currentEra" defaultValue="4058"/>
 :::

 **Warning:** Any DOT that you stake for your validator is liable to be slashed, meaning that an